Ferada/distlisp/doc/tutorial.md

   criteria,
 * `RECV-IF-NOWAIT` does what you'd expect.

+Note that all of them return multiple values: the first is the received message, the second is the sender PID.

 Additionally, a number of macros implement common usage patterns:

 * `RECEIVE-BIND` is `RECV` with integrated `MULTIPLE-VALUE-BIND` for the message and the sender,
 * `RECEIVE-LOOP` also binds message and sender and then loops a code block,

+Both macros provide optional arguments to change the symbol the message and the sender are bound in the supplied body.
+By default, both intern `MSG` and `FROM` in the current package.

 * `RECEIVE` is the all purpose macro with bells and whistles (integrates the (non-)blocking variants, timeout functionality (using `TRIVIAL-TIMEOUT`) and pattern matching using a decided library